microsoft/UFO/README.md

 ```

 ## 🎨 Related Project
-You may also find [TaskWeaver](https://github.com/microsoft/TaskWeaver?tab=readme-ov-file) useful, a code-first agent framework for seamlessly planning and executing data analytics tasks.
+You may also find [TaskWeaver](https://github.com/microsoft/TaskWeaver?tab=readme-ov-file) useful, a code-first LLM agent framework for seamlessly planning and executing data analytics tasks.

 ## ⚠️ Disclaimer